lupyuen/lupyuen.github.io/src/de.md

 And the Display Engine pushes the output pixels to the __Timing Controller (TCON0)__ for display on PinePhone's LCD Display.

+The pic above shows how the Display Engine mixes together __3 UI Channels (Framebuffers)__ via DMA1, 2 and 3.

+(Plus a Video Channel on DMA0, but we won't use it today)

 _Is the Display Engine documented?_

 The official doc for the A64 Display Engine is here...